They're just clothes. Let's look at the data.

 Conclusions

-Finally, the platform appears to have already achieved strong global reach.
-Products are shipped worldwide, and advertising does not seem to significantly change performance in this dataset.
-This suggests that Wish is already in a mature stage, where organic visibility and price positioning play a bigger role than paid promotion.
+Wish appears to be in a mature stage, where organic visibility and price positioning play a bigger role than paid promotion.

 Recommendations